Mansab67/Quikkred/bluechip-finmax-main/COMPLETE_PROJECT_STATUS.md

 ## Platform Status: **PRODUCTION-READY** ✅

-The bluechipfinmax NBFC platform is **97% complete** and ready for production deployment with minor configuration.
+The Quikkred NBFC platform is **97% complete** and ready for production deployment with minor configuration.
 All critical components are implemented, tested, and working.
 The platform just needs:

 1. **Database connection** (PostgreSQL setup)
 2. **Production API keys** (Replace test keys)